 And rose petals, now that’s an interesting taste.
 Just like a rose, but instead of smelling it, you’re eating it, strange but very nice indeed.

 This was definitely significantly better than I expected, and I went in for a second bite.
+Have you ever heard of or tried making the Indian Rava Kesari dessert?
+Please share your thoughts in the comments below.

 - 100 grams semolina